 All incoming students must take the FEE unless they have already scored a 5 on either the AP Language and Composition test or Literature and Composition test, or a 7 on either the English A or B Higher Level International Baccalaureate (IB) exam.
 If you have sent one of these scores to MIT, you are exempt from the FEE and do not need to take further action.

 The first step in completing MIT’s undergraduate Communication Requirement is the First Year Essay Evaluation (FEE).
-The FEE is taken online and is offered during the summer.
 It assesses your competency in expository writing to provide you and your advisor with a detailed evaluation that will help inform your selection of classes for the first semester and beyond.
 Based on the results of the FEE, you will be able to enroll in any CI-H (Communication-Intensive in the Humanities, Arts, and Social Sciences) class during your first year at MIT, in any CI-HW (Foundational Writing) class, or in 21G.222 or 21G.220, which are writing classes specifically designed for bilingual students.
-A few weeks after submitting your essays online, you will receive detailed comments on your writing to help you prepare for your MIT career.
+Patty Fernandes of the Registrars Office will contact you by email to arrange for you to take the FEE.

-If you change your major selection at any point prior to arrival or within the first few weeks of classes, you need to inform Ms. Bottari as soon as possible to ensure the accuracy of your academic records.
+If you change your major selection at any point prior to arrival or within the first few weeks of classes, you need to inform Leslie Bottari as soon as possible to ensure the accuracy of your academic records in the Registrars Office.

 MIT Student Financial Services can provide you with all the information that you need about your finances at MT including financial aid, tuition, and fees.
 If you are applying for financial aid from MIT, you should visit the pages on financial aid for prospective transfers.
 You and your parents will want to know what the tuition billing dates are for the spring by visiting the Billing section.